babkannan/k8s_deploy_containerized_app_gke/Readme.txt

 - The demo project is to build the Simple Web application in NodeJS
+- Added the documentation part